yur1y/docker-rabbitmq-redis-react/README.md

 - [Node.js](https://nodejs.org/) (if you want to run services without Docker)
 - [pnpm](https://pnpm.js.org/) (if you want to run services without Docker)

+#### Environment Variables

+To use this application, you will need to create a NASA API key.
+You can obtain your API key by visiting the following link: [NASA API](https://api.nasa.gov/).

 ## Getting Started

 ### 1. Clone the Repository